Murtha Cullina

 Edward B. Whittemore

-Edward B. Whittemore practices in the areas of general corporate law, federal and state securities regulation and mergers and acquisitions.
-In the securities law area, Mr. Whittemore has represented issuers and investors in public and private offerings of debt and equity securities and has advised securities professionals (broker-dealers, investment advisers, and their personnel) on registration, reporting and other compliance matters.
-He also assists public company clients with ongoing securities regulatory matters, including periodic reporting with the SEC, corporate disclosure, compliance with stock exchange listing standards, short-swing and insider trading matters, proxy regulation and deregistration issues.
-Mr. Whittemore has represented buyers and sellers in merger, acquisition and divestiture transactions and has advised directors and officers with respect to their fiduciary obligations under state corporate laws.
-He also advises clients with respect to the formation and management of privately-held business entities.
-Mr. Whittemore has authored or co-authored a number of articles and book chapters on topics including insider trading, securities offerings, financial privacy issues and electronic financial services.
+Ted Whittemore advises public, private, emerging and nonstock/non-profit businesses on a broad range of corporate, securities and governance matters with a focus on general corporate law, registered and exempt securities offerings, SEC compliance representation, mergers and acquisitions, and corporate finance.
+Ted has represented issuers and investors in public and private offerings of debt and equity securities and has advised securities professionals (broker-dealers, investment advisers, and their personnel) on registration, reporting and other regulatory and compliance matters.
+He advises public companies with their ongoing regulatory matters, including periodic reporting with the SEC, corporate disclosure and finance, stock exchange listing compliance, short-swing and insider trading matters, proxy regulation and deregistration issues.
+Ted has represented both buyers and sellers in merger, acquisition and divestiture transactions and has advised directors and officers with respect to their fiduciary obligations under state corporate laws.
+He also advises clients with respect to the formation, management and on-going operations of privately-held and nonstock/non-profit business entities.
+Ted has authored or co-authored a number of publications on issues including state corporate laws, SEC regulations, insider trading, securities offerings, financial privacy, and electronic financial services.

 Publications

-• Vartanian, Ledig and Bruneau, 21st Century Money, Banking and Commerce, National Automated Clearing House Association (October 1998) (author of chapter on privacy and co-author of chapters on various electronic banking and commerce issues in 600-page legal reference work).
+• Vartanian, Ledig and Bruneau, 21st Century Money, Banking and Commerce, National Automated Clearing House Association (October 1998) (author of chapter on privacy and co-author of chapters on various electronic banking and commerce issues).

 • "Recent Developments in Internet Securities Offerings," Electronic Banking Law and Commerce Report, Vol. 2, No. 2, April 1998 (Harvey L. Pitt, Mark J. Dorsey, and Edward B. Whittemore).